AdaCore/learn/courses/advanced-spark/chapters/object_oriented_programming.rst

 This code is not correct.

-type must be declared abstract or "+" overridden
+type must be declared abstract or :ada:`"+"` overridden

 Example #5